kbrw/babel-plugin-transform-jsxz/README.md

 The `<JSXZ>` fake react component API is the following :

 - `in` attribute is mandatory, it is the original HTML file (".html" extension is optional), you can use full or relative path.
-Relative path can be relative to a parameter given as the second parameter of the `jsxz` transformation call.
+Relative path can be relative to the `templatesDir` option if given.
 - `sel` attribute is optional, default select the entire document.
   This attribute is a CSS selector to choose the input HTML block to convert to a JSX component.
 Only the first matching element will be